Benefits Street: Synopsis

-Narrated by Tony Hirst, the series is presented in a fly on the wall documentary format that follows a year in the lives of the residents of James Turner Street, a road in the Winson Green area of Birmingham which Channel 4 describes as "one of Britain's most benefit-dependent streets".
-The programme portrays a situation in which people are dependent on welfare payments, and often lack the motivation to find employment.
+Narrated by Tony Hirst, the series is presented in a fly on the wall documentary format that follows a year in the lives of the residents of James Turner Street, a road in the Winson Green area of Birmingham, which Channel 4 describes as "one of Britain's most benefit-dependent streets".
+The programme portrays a situation in which people are dependent upon welfare payments, and often lack the motivation to find employment.
 Some residents are seen committing crimes such as shoplifting, and attempting to raise money to support themselves and their families.
 Others are shown to have more ambition, such as a young mother who wants to become a model.
 The series also aims to show the street's sense of community spirit, with residents helping each other in times of difficulty.